elunna/hackem/README.md

 	- [FIXED] Hellbat "pecks".
 Should be bite.
 	- [x] Added rhumbat, athol, hellbat, mobat, mongbat to isbat list.
 	- [x] Update gnolls to match evil weight, MZ_MEDIUM size, use MS_LAUGH, have poison res, infravisible and berzerk.
 	- [x] Allowed ticks, fleas, and louses to appear in main dungeon - increased difficulty by 7 for each.
 	- [x] Added traitor property to all kobolds
+	- [x] Gave Shadow Ogres a frequency of 2 and let them appear in the main dungeon

 ### Slash'EM Items
 Artifacts: